mikelgo/angular-kit/libs/rx/operators/README.md

 ## Creation functions

-- 'rxSource': create a new hot and lazy observable from a source observable or value
+- `rxSource`: create a new hot and lazy observable from a source observable or value

 ## Operators